slemire/slemire.github.io/_posts/2020-09-26-htb-writeup-admirer.md

 ![](/assets/images/htb-writeup-admirer/admirer_logo.png)

-Admirer is an easy box with the typical "gobuster/find creds on the webserver" part, but after we use a Rogue MySQL server to read files from the server file system, then for privesc there's a cool sudo trick with environment variables so we can hijack the python library path and get RCE as root.
+Admirer is an easy box with the typical 'gobuster/find creds on the webserver' part, but after we use a Rogue MySQL server to read files from the server file system, then for privesc there's a cool sudo trick with environment variables so we can hijack the python library path and get RCE as root.

 ## Portscan